-Formerly Pinocchio’s Village Haus, the new Beauty and the Beast motif seems here to stay.
+Formerly Pinocchio’s Village Haus, the newish Beauty and the Beast motif seems here to stay.

-Hopefully, the breakfast will be as well.
-It’s currently the only place where you can order a Mickey Mouse Shaped Pancake.
+It’s currently the only place where you can order a Mickey shaped pancake.
 If you like more eggs and bacon with your breakfast, they have that too.

-There are plenty of indoor and outdoor seating and both have a remarkable atmosphere.
+There is plenty of indoor and outdoor seating and both have a remarkable atmosphere.

-This bakery offers a variety of tantalizing sweet and savory treats and serves sandwiches as well.
-One of the staples here is the Matterhorn Macaron.
+This bakery offers a variety of tantalizing sweet and savory treats and serves breakfast sandwiches as well.
+Two of the staples here are the Matterhorn Macaron and the Cinnamon Roll.

 Jolly Holiday is located near the entrance to Adventureland, so save room for a Dole Whip if you decide to go here for breakfast in Disneyland.

 #4 Carnation Cafe